 Everyone looked at her.
 Then they turned and looked at Willow.

 "I know.
-Ask D'Hoffryn for the spell."
+You want me to ask D'Hoffryn for the spell."
 She looked around.
 "Do I have to go to Arashmaharr now?"

 Giles shook his head.
 "Let's see if we can come up with another idea before we resort to him.
 Lord knows what he'll want in return for this spell."

-"Don't think you'll be out and about tomorrow, Buff," Xander noted sadly.
+"Don't think you'll be out and about tomorrow, Buff," Xander said.

 She sighed.
 "Well, I'd rather we do this right than rush it.
 But we should get Amy home.
 Are you going to make that call, Giles?"